cmu-lib/portfolio_workshop/content/python.md

 Welcome to this introductory workshop series on Python for data science.
-This is a three part series that will walk through basic Python programming with data, enhancing your workflow in Jupyter Lab, and doing advanced analyses with tabular datasets.
+This is a three part series that will walk through basic Python programming with data, working in Jupyter Lab, and doing advanced analyses with tabular datasets.
 See the schedule or table of contents below to navigate through all the workshop material.